Robomarti/Tietokantasovellus/README.md

 - Creating public and private recipes, liking other users' recipes, and editing and deleting your own recipes.
 - Main page shows all public recipes.
 - Searching recipes by their title or content
+- All public recipes of each user are shown on their profile page

 # Set up guide: